-10. The Haringey Picture
+8. The Haringey Picture

-10.1 In Haringey, we currently have 50 betting shops, 10 Adult Gaming Centres, 2 Bingo premises and 2 track betting premises.
+8.1 In Haringey, we currently have 50 betting shops, 10 Adult Gaming Centres, 2 Bingo premises and 1 track betting premises.
 Gambling is a pressing health inequalities issue.
 More deprived wards have higher number of betting shops, adult gaming centres and bingo and this is linked to deprivation levels.
-The map below (Map 2) shows the areas of deprivation indices across the borough:

-10.2 Deprivation in Haringey
+9 Deprivation in Haringey

-- 10.3 Haringey is the 4th most deprived borough in London, with deprivation more concentrated in the north east.
-Relative deprivation has reduced since 2015, though Haringey's London ranking has not shifted significantly - 10.4 Haringey is ranked 49 out of the 317 local authorities in England with respect to deprivation, and is the 4thmost deprived in London as measured by the IMD score 2019 (where 1 = most deprived).
-The Index takes into account a range of deprivation types, I Including income, employment, education, health, crime, barriers to housing and services and living environment.
-The risk factors associated with gambling-related harm in individuals such as a Ward with high deprivation indices, increased number of residents on Universal Credit, high numbers of people who are rough sleeping, high percentage of residents from minority ethnic background, families from very low median household income, high unemployment rates, high level of long-term health condition and disability (which may include mental health issues). - 10.5 There is strong research which gives a clearer picture of those who are likely to be more vulnerable to gambling harm.
-Amongst the groups where the evidence base for vulnerability is strongest include those with a history of mental ill-health, substance abuse or gambling addiction; people with learning disabilities/difficulties; immigrants; homeless people; the unemployed or those on low income.
-This could include areabased vulnerability, such as demographics and areas of deprivation (London Council A 'whole council' approach to gambling, 2018)3.
+- 9.1 Haringey is the 4th most deprived borough in London, with deprivation more concentrated in the north east.
+Relative deprivation has reduced since 2015, though Haringey's London ranking has not shifted significantly - 9.2 Haringey is ranked 49 out of the 317 local authorities in England with respect to deprivation, and is the 4thmost deprived in London as measured by the IMD score 2019 (where 1 = most deprived).
+The Index takes into account a range of deprivation types, including income, employment, education, health, crime, barriers to housing and services and living environment.